Althea Reinhardt: Clubs career

 She signed for Odense in 2016, after starting the career at Nykøbing Falster Håndboldklub.
 With Odense she won the Danish Cup in 2020 and the Danish League in 2021 and 2022.
 In the 2024-25 season, she achieved a perfect regular season with Odense Håndbold, winning 26 of 26 games.
-Later the same season she won the Danish Championship, when Odense beat Team Esbjerg in the final 2-1 in matches.
+Later the same season she won the Danish Championship, when Odense beat Team Esbjerg in the final 2–1 in matches.

 National team

 She was part of the national team that finished 4th at the 2016 European Championship in Sweden.
 A week before the tournament the goalkeeper Rikke Poulsen was reported injured, which led to Althea Reinhardt being a part of the Denmark squad at an international tournament for the first time.

 She won bronze medals at both the 2021 and 2023 World Championships.
 At the 2024 Olympics she won another bronze medals.

 On 8 December 2024 at a training session during the 2024 European Championship she suffered a concussion, which kept her out for over 3 months.
 She was replaced by Sandra Toft. she returned to the pitch on 1 April 2025.
 Despite her injury, she won silver medals, losing to Norway in the final.

+She missed the 2025 World Championship due to injury and was replaced by Amalie Milling.